16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 Where to Stay in Umbria

 We stayed at Borgobrufa in Brufa, a beautiful resort with a pool overlooking the countryside (super relaxing after a day of sightseeing!).
-From here, we did day trips in our Italian rental car, which were never more than a 1-hour drive.
+From here, we took day trips in our Italian rental car, which were never more than a 1-hour drive.

 How to Visit Umbria